 Its humble entry reminded me that this is the only medieval church left standing in Stockholm.
 I find it so hard to comprehend that its history began in the 1200s.

 Once inside, on nearly every large stone tile beneath one’s feet, inscriptions memorialize Sweden’s monarchs and those closest to them.
-I stepped gently, concerned that walking on these engraved stones might be disrespectful.
+Concerned that walking on these engraved stones might be disrespectful, I stepped gently.

 Mysteries also abound.
 Is a King buried here?

 Many men in Sweden (including a family member of mine) appear to be named after King Gustav II Adolf, who had quite a role in Sweden’s history.
 Here he is, laid to rest in this south nook of the Riddarholm Church.